 - Whole wheat flour is produced by grinding or mashing the wheat’s whole grain, which consists of bran, germ and endosperm.

-- Whole wheat flour is more nutritious than refined white flour.
+- Whole flour is more nutritious than refined white flour.

 Whole wheat pancakes